dart-lang/language/working/augmentation-libraries/feature-specification.md

 each other.
 The libraries one augmentation imports are visible only to that file.

-It is a compile-time error if a top-level declaration in an augmentation has the same name as a declaration in the main library or another of its augmentations (unless it is an *augmenting* declaration, described below).
-This is the same error conceptually as having a name collision in one file.
+It is a compile-time error if:

+*   A top-level declaration in an augmentation has the same name as a declaration in the main library or another of its augmentations (unless it is an *augmenting* declaration, described below). *This is the same error conceptually as having a name collision in one file.*

+*   An augmentation library contains any `part` directives.

 ### Applying an augmentation library